AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/text-mode/linking-tabs-lists-reports.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Find the name of the Active Tab for an object
+## Find the name of the Active Tab for an object {#find-the-name-of-the-active-tab-for-an-object}

 Adobe Workfront Classic allows you to build custom URLs to indicate specific tabs of an object, such as the Hours tab of a task or the Milestones tab on a project.
 These tabs are called **Active Tabs**.